Antollo/Easypt/docs/docs..Root.Object.=.md

 #### `..Root.Object.=`

 Assign copy of another object to this object (parent and name of this object do not change).
+Easypt interpreter can optimize assignment to move operation, such optimization occurs when right operand of `=` has no parent.

 * **Parameters:** object of any type